jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3k.md

 Those countries are already sufficiently taxed.
 It might be more proper to lighten the burden of those unfortunate countries by preventing the embezzlement and misapplication of their taxes.

-92 If it is impractical for Great Britain to increase its revenue from the resources mentioned, her only remaining resource is to reduce her expence.
+{{< s v="92" >}} If it is impractical for Great Britain to increase its revenue from the resources mentioned, her only remaining resource is to reduce her expence.

 Great Britain is at least as economical as her neighbours in collecting and spending the public revenue.
 There is still room for improvement for both collecting and spending.